aduffy70/LabNotes/_posts/2022/2022-02-21-Crepidomanes-RADseq-regroup.md

 ## Last status:

   * Running iqtree on my 9 Three-species datasets.
+Some didn't converge and are running additional cycles.
+Others are ready to download and make trees.
   * Running discoSnpRAD to try to get around finding a cluster value entirely.
+Finished--need to evaluate.
   * Next: manually filter to get my ustr datasets with different sample coverages...